Practical support around key areas to tackle sexual harassment and bullying at work

 Advice and counselling

-All employees should have access to someone inside the organisation trained for this role or an outside sponsored service.
-This enables them to talk in confidence about any intimidating behaviour they have experienced or observed in order to discuss the options available to resolve the problem and decide what action to take.
+All employees who make a complaint should have access to someone inside the organisation trained for this role or an outside sponsored service.
+This enables them to talk in confidence about any intimidating behaviour they have experienced or observed so they can discuss the options available to resolve the problem and decide what action to take.
 The decision to progress a complaint should rest with the individual.

 Guidance and counselling can be offered to people whose behaviour is unacceptable, as well as those affected by being harassed.
-Simply punishing those responsible for the harassment risks isolating individuals who may not understand how their behaviour is affecting their colleagues.
+Simply punishing those responsible for the harassment risks isolating individuals who may not understand that their behaviour is inappropriate and affecting their colleagues.

 Dealing with complaints

 All complaints should be dealt with promptly.
 Some may be dealt with internally and informally.
-In minor cases it may be sufficient for the recipient of harassment to raise the problem with the perpetrator, pointing out the unacceptable behaviour.
-But if an employee finds this difficult or embarrassing, procedures should enable support from a colleague, an appropriate manager or someone from HR.
+But formal procedures should enable an appropriate manager or someone from HR to take disciplinary steps against perpetrators where needed.
 A choice of contact should be available in case the person’s manager is the alleged harasser.
 Employees can also call the Acas helpline for advice.

-If informal approaches don’t work, formal procedures should be triggered.
+If informal approaches don’t work or aren’t appropriate, formal procedures should be triggered.
 They’re needed if the harassment is serious or persists, or if the individual prefers this approach.

 Organisations should have a clear formal policy to deal with all types of grievances and disciplinary issues, including bullying and harassment.